-This manual describes the GNU Guile Scheme programming interface to GnuTLS.
+This manual describes the GNU Guile Scheme programming interface to GnuTLS, which is distributed as part of GnuTLS.
 The reader is assumed to have basic knowledge of the protocol and library.
 Details missing from this chapter may be found in Function reference, of the C API reference.